pracsol/ModernDiskQueue/README.md

 ### Preserving Your Sync API Implementation
 * Install the ModernDiskQueue nuget package.
 * Change the `using` statements from `DiskQueue` to `ModernDiskQueue`.
-* If you have defined custom serialization strategies by implementing `ISerializationStrategy<T>`, change these to inherit from `SyncSerializationStrategyBase`.
+* ⚠️ If you have defined custom serialization strategies by implementing `ISerializationStrategy<T>`, change these to inherit from `SyncSerializationStrategyBase`.
-* If you are using the implementation interfaces (IFileDriver, IBinaryReader, etc), include the new namespace in your `using` statements.
+* ⚠️ If you are using the implementation interfaces (IFileDriver, IBinaryReader, etc), include the new namespace in your `using` statements.
 The implementation interfaces have been moved to the `ModernDiskQueue.Implementation.Interfaces` namespace.
+* ⚠️ If you directly reference `DefaultSerializationStrategy<T>`, this class has been replaced with `SerializationStrategyXml<T>`.

 Once you have done this, your code should compile and run as before.
 The sync API has not changed in any significant way.

 ### Implementing the Async API
-If you're ready to start using the async API, you can follow the guidance above in the Quick Start section.
+If you're ready to start using the async API, please refer to the guidance above in the [**Quick Start**](#quick-start) section.

 Conceptually, the async API is very similar to the sync API, but there are differences in how you create queues, primarily.
 Levarging both sync and async APIs in the same project can be done, but as mentioned in several cautionary notes above, don't intermix them by, for example, creating a queue with the sync API and then interacting with it using the async methods.

 ## How To Build